ibinary/mumbai/README.md

 Windows: Install the code on your web server.
 macOS: Install the code on your web server.
 # History:
-The idea for Mumbai was the secondary effect of work on it's elder Bombay, whose design was prompted by the reduction of privacy and growing use of transcript (AI) scraping by most conferencing tools.
-A chance conversation with my friends Lucian and Jake led directly to the funding and sharing of these respective tools.
+The idea for Mumbai was the secondary effect of work on it's elder full-feature "Bombay", whose design was prompted by the reduction of privacy and growing use of transcript (AI) scraping, user and technical identification by most commercial conferencing tools.
+A chance conversation with my friends Lucian and Jake led directly to the funding and sharing of these two respective tools.
 I am concerned about the reduction of trust with digital tools, and the generic lack of commitment to open-source for verification.
-As AI use in all things digital, especially social media and WebRTC like conferencing systems, a need has grown to have a simple, secure, open-source method to protect individuals and the institutions they work with to confirm the comitment to privacy and not be used as a feed to their AI corpus.
+As AI use in all things digital, especially social media and WebRTC like conferencing systems, a need has grown to have a simple, secure, open-source, clientless method to protect individuals and the institutions to confirm a comitment to privacy.
 # Contact:
 We hope others can leverage Mumbai for their own, personal or institutional needs.
 If you have any suggestions, enhancements, updates, forks, all are warmly welcomed at sealed-ch@pm.me
 #